Dniester: History

 According to Constantine VII, the Varangians used boats on their trade route from the Varangians to the Greeks, along Dniester and Dnieper and along the Black Sea shore.
 The navigation near the western shore of Black Sea contained stops at Aspron (at the mouth of Dniester), then Conopa, Constantia (localities today in Romania) and Messembria (today in Bulgaria).

 From the 14th century to 1812, part of the Dniester formed the eastern boundary of the Principality of Moldavia.

 Between the World Wars, the Dniester formed part of the boundary between Romania and the Soviet Union.
 In 1919, on Easter Sunday, the bridge was blown up by the French Army to protect Bender from the Bolsheviks.
 During World War II, German and Romanian forces battled Soviet troops on the western bank of the river.

 After the Republic of Moldova declared its independence in 1991, the small area to the east of the Dniester that had been part of the Moldavian SSR refused to participate and declared itself the Pridnestrovian Moldavian Republic, or Transnistria, with its capital at Tiraspol on the river.

+In Moldova, the Dniester Day (Ziua Nistrului) is celebrated every year in the last Sunday of May.